 Project management methodologies (PMM) are the different approaches and disciplines in handling projects, dictating how your team works and outcomes measured.
 No one methodology is better than the others; some are structured for speed while others for comprehensiveness.
-Each approach has its pros and cons and is designed for specific project scenarios.
-In this article we will explain in detail how the most popular PMMs apply to a variety of project situations.
+Each approach has its pros and cons for specific project scenarios.

-You can get a quick picture of the software landscape by checking our comprehensives guide on the best project management solutions in the market today.
+You can get a quick picture of the software landscape by checking our comprehensives list of the best project management solutions in the market today.

 And unlike our simplistic project taskmasters of the past, we have to recognize that what end you have in mind will most likely determine the specific project management framework you have to enlist.
 In particular, this means that you need a unique set of project management methodology if you are going to build a Boeing spaceship, and another one if you are looking at manufacturing trendy apparel on the chic markets out there.